redhat-openstack/website/source/uncategorized/deploying-an-rdo-undercloud-with-instack.html.md

 ## Virtualization Undercloud Preparation

-If you're using the [ Virtual Machine Environment](Deploying RDO to a Virtual Machine Environment using RDO via Instack) instructions, then complete this section before moving on the Undercloud installation.
+If you are using the [ Virtual Machine Environment](Deploying RDO to a Virtual Machine Environment using RDO via Instack) instructions, then you should complete this section before moving on the Undercloud installation.

 The Undercloud image on the instack virtual machine is a minimal install of Fedora 20 with yum-utils and net-tools installed.
 This section will walk you through installing the instack-undercloud package and then running instack to apply packages.

-1. Log into your instack virtual machine as the stack user via the IP you retrieved earlier.
+1. Log into your instack virtual machine as the stack user via the IP address you retrieved earlier.

-2. Create the virtual-power-key and copy it to the virt host.
+2. Create the virtual-power-key and copy it to the host.
 The user in ssh-copy-id should match the the user you created on the host earlier.
-Make a note of the user and ip you used here.
+Make a note of the user and IP address you used here.
 They will be the VIRTUAL_POWER_USER and VIRTUAL_POWER_HOST values in the instack.answers file discussed later.

         ssh-keygen -t rsa -N '' -C virtual-power-key -f virtual-power-key ssh-copy-id -i virtual-power-key.pub stack@192.168.122.1